PneumaSolutions/rim-manual-old/src/faq.md

     * It downloads some components of RIM in the background so as to reduce installation time and file size.
     * It does not phone home for any other purpose
 * Remote Incident Manager.exe: main executable
+    * This process's background tasks depending on how the machine is configured.
+        * Normally, Its purpose is to listen for and initiate automatic updates.
+The system checks for updates every five minutes.
-    * This runs continuously on machines that have been configured for unattended access.
-Its purpose is to listen for and initiate unattended access connections requested by the controller.
+        * On unattended machines, it listens for and initiates unattended access connections requested by the controller.
     * Still fairly light on system resources
     * Phones home only with an anonymous machine ID.
 No personally identifiable information is ever transferred.
-    * Can be shut down via the icon in the system tray for disabling unattended access.
+    *  Unattended access background processing can be shut down via the icon in the system tray for disabling unattended access.
 A controller deleting a machine from the unattended access group has the same result
 <!-- end -->
 ## Remote Accessibility Module
 ### Is there anything the target machine needs to configure for first-time use of the Remote Accessibility Module?